Smart UI for Construct 3

 • create-hierarchy (mandatory) key indicates whether the object is created alone or with all its children.

-• template (mandatory) is applicable only if create-hierarchy is set to true.
+• template-name (mandatory) is applicable only if create-hierarchy is set to true.
 The instances will use the provided hierarchy template to create the instance.

 • object-list (mandatory) key contains an array of objects.
 Its cardinality must be 1-to-1 with the data.
 However, you can still pass null values for each row.
 When the grid is rendering, if the meta-data row is either not found or null, the object to render will default to what is indicated in the default-object key.
 Each entry in this array has the same structure as the default-object key.